Duskdotso/LumaLooks/README.md

 # Excalibur Shader System (LumaLooks) — Standalone

-> **This README was written by AI (GPT-5.6 Luna) :D**
+> **This README was written by AI (GPT-5.6 Luna) :D** quick message from me! to install this, you need to download the zip in releases, extract it, and drag the resulting folder into your plugins! :P

 ## ⚠️ Important Notice